 Is it worth using the Shopmium app?

+Is Shopmium legit?
+Yes.
 Is Shopmium worth it?
 This is a question I ask myself every time I load up the app!
 And the truth is, sometimes it’s worth it.
 When I’m getting something for free, or with a substantial discount, that I know I will enjoy and I can easily locate it, it’s worth it.
-But sometimes I’m not convinced the money-off coupons are that hot and it can feel like a bit of a wild goose chase when I’m searching the aisles for an obscure product.
+But sometimes I’m not convinced the money-off coupons are that hot.
+It can also feel like a bit of a wild goose chase when I’m searching the aisles for an obscure product.

 But I’ve had Shopmium on my phone for over five years and the app is clean and easy to use.
-I’ve been able to earn some cashback (not enough to pay the bills, but some) and I haven’t had any issues claiming my money back either and I do enjoy having a nosy at the offers when I remember to check and I have been able to access some cool new products.
+I’ve been able to earn some cashback (not enough to pay the bills, but some) and I haven’t had any issues claiming my money back.
+I also enjoy having a nosy at the offers when I remember to check and I have been able to access some cool new products.
 So overall, I’d say that Shopmium is worth trying.
 If you fancy giving it a go, you can get a special welcome offer by using my code s688d.